intel/dffml/README.md

 ## Contributing

 DFFML is meant to be a community driven application.
 There are various segments you can help with:

-- **Issues**
 - Found a bug, error in the docs or have a new idea, create an issue [here](https://github.com/intel/dffml/issues/new/choose).
 - Help us fix an [issue](https://github.com/intel/dffml/issues), refer to [HACKING](docs/HACKING.md) in the docs.
+- Make sure you go through [CONTRIBUTING.md](CONTRIBUTING.md) before contributing.

+### Tutorials
-- **Add new Features/Models:** Got an idea for a new feature/model, tutorials will help you write code that takes full advantage of the DFFML API.
+Got an idea for a new feature/model, tutorials will help you write code that takes full advantage of the DFFML API.
 Making your next machine learning project a breeze to write!
 - Features: The [new feature tutorial](docs/tutorial/FEATURE.md) will walk you through how to write a new DFFML feature to generate new data for a dataset.
 - Models: The [new model tutorial](docs/tutorial/MODEL.md) will walk you through how to wrap your favorite framework or a custom implementation in the DFFML library's model API.

-- **Community:** Join the community.
-Ask doubts, share ideas, request features and what not.
-Join our [gitter](https://gitter.im/dffml/community?utm_source=share-link&utm_medium=link&utm_campaign=share-link) room and say Hi!

 ## License